SNOMED-Documents/snomed-editorial-guide/observable-entity-defining-attributes.md

 # Observable Entity Defining Attributes

+Where the MRCM allows Pharmaceutical / biologic product (product) and its descendants as valid values for Observable entity (observable entity), the Pharmaceutical / biologic product (product) subhierarchy is not currently used for values with these attributes in the International Release except for 787859002 |Vaccine product (medicinal product)| and its descendants, which  _can_ be used as valid values for this attribute.

 ## Characterizes

 This attribute specifies the process which the property describes, and on which the property (of this observable) depends.
 The process can be very general (e.g. excretion).